Electric Eel

 Frequently asked questions about the Electric Eel

-Is an electric eel really an eel?
+Is an electric eel a real eel?

 What do electric eels eat?

-Why do electric eels breathe air?
+Do electric eels breathe air?

 How long do electric eels live?